What is an FR-19?

 Maryland FR-19 requirements

 Maryland car insurance certification is completed through the FR-19 to verify insurance was active during a certain time period on a registered vehicle.
 The Maryland form is only valid for 30 days; if you don’t get it in on time, you’ll need your insurer to fill out a new FR-19.

 You must provide the Maryland Motor Vehicle Administration (MVA) verification of car insurance with an FR-19 for the following situations:

 - When you register a newly titled car and the MVA notifies you that verification of insurance is needed.

 - If your previous auto insurer informed the MVA your policy has been canceled, and the MVA notifies you that new insurance verification is necessary.

 - If you receive a notification from the MVA requesting verification insurance (typically due to audit).

 - If you receive a letter from the MVA for accumulating at least three driving points.

-The reason the state requires verification of auto insurance is the same as Delaware, to help identify and remove uninsured drivers from the roadway.
+The state requires verification of auto insurance, like Delaware, to help identify and remove uninsured drivers from the roadway.

 Contact your car insurance agent if you’ve been asked to supply the Maryland MVA with an FR-19 form.
 Maryland insurance companies must provide the FR-19 forms free of charge to all policyholders upon request.
 The form should be faxed or submitted electronically to the MVA by your insurance company or agent.

 You will face penalties if you cannot provide an FR-19 form when requested because the vehicle isn’t insured or there’s a lapse in coverage.
 Maryland charges an uninsured motorist penalty fee for each lapse of insurance of $150 for the first 30 days, then $7 for each day after.
 Your vehicle’s registration will also be suspended.
 Once you have insurance back in place, you’ll have to pay a restoration fee to reinstate your registration.

 In Maryland, you cannot reinstate a suspended registration or register any new vehicles until all car insurance violations are cleared.